mwhitman189/movie_website_project/IMMW/README.md

 ## License
 Hilarity Ensues falls under the [MIT license](IMMW/LICENSE.txt), and is therefore free to use, copy, publish, or distribute for personal or commercial use.

+Thank you to [YouTube](https://s3.amazonaws.com/udacity-hosted-downloads/ud036/fresh_tomatoes.py) for the movie trailers, and to [IMDB](https://www.imdb.com/) for the movie poster images.